-Jim possesses more than 15 years of experience in consulting and advising public and privately held clients in the areas of income and franchise taxation.
-As a Shareholder in the tax department, Jim is one of our firm’s leading experts in the area of accounting for income tax, including accounting for mergers and acquisitions, in accordance with ASC 740.
+Jim possesses nearly 20 years of experience in consulting and advising public and privately held clients in the areas of income and franchise taxation.
+As a Shareholder in the tax department, he is one of our firm’s leading experts in the area of accounting for income tax, including accounting for mergers and acquisitions in accordance with ASC 740.

-Jim has served clients in various industries, including healthcare, retail, manufacturing, technology and professional services.
+Jim has served clients in various industries, including construction, manufacturing, retail, technology and professional services.
 He provides services to the firm’s clients that include the coordination and review of corporate, partnership and individual tax returns, including implementation of tax planning strategies.

 Prior to working at Schneider Downs, Jim worked at a Big Four accounting firm and a large regional firm, where he provided tax compliance and advisory services to clients ranging from multi-national public entities to family-owned businesses.